 Victims of age discrimination face other challenges even when cases are decided in their favor.
 The Small Business Job Protection Act of 1996 established that damages for emotional distress caused by nonphysical injury, including unlawful discrimination, are taxable.
 In contrast, damage awards for emotional distress stemming from a physical injury are not.
 Also, awards of back pay or lump-sum advance wages received in a single year are very likely to be taxed at a higher marginal rate than normal earnings.

 An issue of increasing importance is the application of the ADEA to hiring on social media and other digital platforms.
 In just a few years, pathways for securing employment have drastically changed.
-Scouring want-ads and sending out paper resumes is a thing of the past.
+Scouring want ads and sending out paper resumes is a thing of the past.
 It is being replaced by social media job notices and online applications.
 Regrettably, compliance with age discrimination and other civil rights laws badly trails the growing dominance of job search and recruitment by social media platforms.

 In late 2017, older workers sued major employers for age discrimination as part of a class action.
 The plaintiffs asserted that Facebook allowed employers to exclude users above certain ages from getting job ads and that Facebook advised employers how to place such ads.
 In a landmark settlement with civil rights organizations in 2019, Facebook announced that advertisers could no longer target users by age, gender, and ZIP code for housing, employment, and credit offers.

 Employers are increasingly using tools powered by artificial intelligence throughout the hiring process to increase efficiency, improve the applicant experience, and achieve a better quality of new hires.
 But doing so can create and perpetuate biases that disadvantage older workers, people with disabilities, and groups that have historically faced discrimination.
 These tools have produced harmful results when they have not been adequately tested and supervised.
-Laws meant to prevent or remedy employment discrimination have not yet been updated to address these concerns (see also Algorithmic Accountability and Age Discrimination).
+Laws meant to prevent or remedy employment discrimination have not yet been updated to address these concerns (see also Algorithmic Accountability and Age Discrimination for more information).

 To evaluate candidates, employers may require job applicants to complete assessments that purport to predict job performance.
 Employers may also use artificial intelligence for facial analysis with the goal of predicting whether an applicant would be successful in the job.
 But the results may be inaccurate, particularly if these tests were trained using data that is unrepresentative or inaccurate.